-- I’m making hats for a newly arrive Iraqi family I learned about from a woman at church this morning.
+- Making hats for a newly arrived Iraqi family I learned about from a woman at church this morning.

-- Call and write to my elected officials to thank them for the things I think they are doing right, and ask them to change where I think they are wrong.
+- Calling and writing to my elected officials to thank them for the things I think they are doing right and asking them to change what I think they are doing wrong.

 - Writing and speaking openly about my concerns.

-- Attend rallies when I can, and support those who do when I cannot.
+- Attending rallies when I can, and supporting those who do when I cannot.

-- Donate to organizations taking the kinds of action we want to see in the world including Planned Parenthood and likely others (we’re still working on who all that will be).
+- Donating to organizations taking the kinds of action we want to see in the world including Planned Parenthood and likely others (we’re still working on who all that will be).